-The JULIE Lab is member of the project SMITH (Smart Medical Information Technology for Healthcare), founded by German Federal Ministry of Education and Research (BMBF).
-The project start is January 2018.
+The JULIE Lab is member of the SMITH consortia (Smart Medical Information Technology for Healthcare) as a part of the Medical Informatics Initiative Germany, founded by German Federal Ministry of Education and Research (BMBF).
+The project started in January 2018.
 For the details of the project please visit the SMITH website.

 Together with Institut für Klinische Chemie und Laboratoriumsdiagnostik (IKCL) of Jena University Hospital, Technologie- und Methodenplattform für die vernetzte medizinische Forschung (TMF) and Central service provider for information technology (IT) services to the University Hospital of Jena, the JULIE Lab is member of the DFG founded project “Semantische Textanalyse zur qualitätskontrollierten Extraktion klinischer Phänotyp-Information im Healthcare Integrated Biobanking”.
 The goal of the project consists of the detection of entities and their information to collect compare collective for more quantitative biobanking.